About Us - DEI for Parents

 Author Scoop

-She combined her experience as a parent, her career as a technical/operations writer in Silicon Valley, countless hours of child psychology research, a degree in English from U.C.
+She combined her experience as a parent, her career as a technical writer in Silicon Valley, countless hours of child psychology research, a degree in English from U.C.
 Berkeley, and a long-ignored passion to write something meaningful -- into a collection of diversity and inclusion parenting handbooks.